-Although not part of the parking proposal, it would be timely to replace the granular trail between the playground and pump track with a hard surface when the parking expansion (and paving) is underway.
+Replacing the granular trail between the playground and pump track with a hard surface was proposed as an 'add on' action for completion during the originally proposed and now obsolete parking expansion.
+Addressing this portion of pedestrian trail is still important and remains in the 2020 Plan.
 The current transition is poorly located at the base of a slope and hazardous to cyclists, especially the youngest.
 If a permanent washroom is to be installed, it may be useful to extend the hard surface even further.

-7.2.2 Picnic Areas, Seating, Viewing and Flexible Space
+7.2.2 Picnic Areas, Off-leash Areas, Seating & Creek Views